Business - Accounting

 ACC2233 Management Accounting 1

-Managerial accounting aids organizations in making well-informed decisions which help businesses to succeed.
+Managerial accounting aids organizations in making well-informed decisions helping businesses to succeed.
 Students are introduced to key workplace skills by exploring the goals, methods and ethics of managerial accounting including product costing methods and the flow of costs for manufacturing companies.
 Additionally, students will focus on decision-making tools including, cost-volume-profit and contribution analysis.
-The curriculum is delivered in class lecture, case study and problem-solving format.
+The curriculum is delivered in lecture, case study and problem-solving format.

 Pre-requisites: ACC2202 or ACC2341